Omikhleia/resilient.sile/guides/README.md

 alias resilient='docker run -it --rm --volume "$(pwd):/data" --user "$(id -u):$(id -g)" silex -e "require('"'"'resilient.bootstrap'"'"')"'
 ```

-Were `silex` is the name of the Docker image you built.
+Where `silex` is the name of the Docker image you built.
 Adjust the command if you used a different name for the image.

 ## Building the User Guide